bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 password dialog.

 ~~~
-0:   --clear             = clear any cached password to force reprompt
+0:   --clear             = clears any cached password to force reprompt
                            [only if zero-agent-cache option is set]
 1:   --confirm=1         = for additional confirmation
 2:   cache-id            = "bitmark-cli:password:<IDENTITY>"